katzgrau/chip/README.md

 ## Maintainer

-This project was written and is maintained by Kenny Katzgrau <katzgrau@gmail.com>.
+This project was written and is maintained by Kenny Katzgrau <katzgrau@gmail.com> at [CodeFury.net](http://codefury.net)

 ## About